dasc-lab/robot-framework/docs/px4_robots/robot_framework_guide.md

 Note: In case you need to open multiple terminals on laptop and or jetson, I recommend using tmux. tmux allows you to split a single terminal into multiple panes each of which acts as an independent terminal and you won't have to ssh again from another terminal.
 You can see some guides on using tmux or open multiple terminals directlt if need for subsequent steps.

-# Step 2: Connect to QGroundControl(QGC)
-This rover's pixhawk has the telemetry module attached to it.
-Just connect the other telemetry module to laptop with the usb cable and open QGC(double click on QGC icon inside the QGC folder on desktop on the laptop) to connect to pixhawk.
-QGC will only be used for monitoring usually.
-The parameter values and other setup has already been done and it doesn't play any necessary role in doing the experiment but it is still good to keep it open.
-It can show errors like 'high accelerometer or magnetometer bias' that show up once in a while and prevent arming the robot.
-In this particular case, you just need to do sensor calibration again using QGC.

 # Step 2: Start docker containers on Jetson and Laptop
 We only work inside dockers.
 - Laptop: open a terminal and do